Derick Mitchell – IPPOSI Chief Executive

 Derick Mitchell, PhD is the Chief Executive Officer of IPPOSI.
 Derick has a background in research, strategy and advocacy from over 12 years’ experience spanning a number of leadership roles in research and multi-stakeholder engagement in Ireland and at the EU-level.
 Derick has a strong track record in collaborating to influence healthcare policy with the goals of enhancing research infrastructure, increasing patient involvement and improving access to treatments.

 Derick believes in the power of a united voice when it comes to patient advocacy and the central role of patients and their representative organisations in healthcare and research.
-Derick leads IPPOSI’s involvement in the European Patients Academy (EUPATI), an initiative which is training patients to become involved in the medicines R&D process, and has spread the IPPOSI public-private partnership model to over 20 countries.
-Derick is an elected board member of the newly-established EUPATI Foundation in the Netherlands.
+Derick is an elected board member of the European Patients Academy (EUPATI) Foundation, a global initiative which is training patients to become involved in the medicines R&D process, and has spread the IPPOSI public-private partnership model to over 20 countries.

-Derick serves on the advisory boards and steering committees of a number of health-related initiatives including Health Innovation Hub Ireland, DataSavesLives.eu, EHealth Ireland, HIQA, UCD Research Ethics Committee, as well as the Medical & Life Sciences Committee of the Royal Irish Academy.
-Derick is also chairperson of the Scientific Advisory Board of the HRB-Trials Methodology Research Network (HRB-TMRN).
+Derick serves on the advisory boards and steering committees of a number of health-related initiatives including Health Innovation Hub Ireland, DataSavesLives.eu, EHealth Ireland, a number of HIQA Advisory committees, UCD Research Ethics Committee, as well as the Medical & Life Sciences Committee of the Royal Irish Academy.

 Derick holds a Bachelor of Science degree in Biotechnology from NUI Galway and a PhD in Molecular Medicine from University College Dublin.
 Outside of IPPOSI, Derick spends his free time attempting to influence his two young daughters.